-The State Office Emergency Operations Coordinator reports directly to the Division Director and is responsible for managing all activated functions within the State Office Emergency Operations Headquarters.
+The State Office Emergency Operations Coordinator reports directly to the DCFS Director and is responsible for managing all activated functions within the State Office Emergency Operations Headquarters.
 This position is also responsible for supporting Region Emergency Response Coordinators and coordinating activities when more than one region has activated their EOCs.

-In addition, the State Office Emergency Operations Coordinator is responsible for working with the State Office Finance and Physical Facilities Operations Coordinator to identify resources needed, for determining if those resources can be supplied and are potentially reimbursable by other state or federal agencies, including FEMA, and will consult with the Emergency Management Business Continuity Coordinator on the DHS Crisis Management Team before submitting requests for resources to those agencies.
+In addition, the State Office Emergency Operations Coordinator is responsible for working with the State Office Finance and Physical Facilities Operations Coordinator to identify resources needed; for determining if those resources can be supplied and are potentially reimbursable by other state or federal agencies, including FEMA; and for consulting with the Emergency Management Business Continuity Coordinator on the DHHS Crisis Management Team to submit requests for resources from those agencies.

-The State Office Emergency Operations Coordinator may act as the liaison to the DHS Crisis Management team if the Division Director or their Co-Lead is not available to attend.
+The State Office Emergency Operations Coordinator may act as the liaison to the DHHS Crisis Management team if the DCFS Director or their Co-Lead is not available to attend.